-CRIM 1073 Introduction to Criminology
+CRIM 1073 Introduction to Criminology 3 credits (3 lec.)

 Provides instruction with a heavy emphasis on criminological theories of crime and the study of crime.

-CRIM 1081 Intro to Forensic Science Lab
+CRIM 1081 Intro to Forensic Science Lab 1 credit (1 lab)

 This lab is intended to supplement CRIM 1081 Intro to Forensic Science.
-The lab will give students applications for knowledge gained from the classroom including fundamental concepts of forensic science, crime scene analysis, evidence collection and legal considerations of evidence collection

-CRIM 1083 Intro to Forensic Science
+The lab will give students applications for knowledge gained from the classroom including fundamental concepts of forensic science, crime scene analysis, evidence collection and legal considerations of evidence collection CRIM 1083 Intro to Forensic Science 3 credits (3 lec.)